opensearch-project/documentation-website/_api-reference/document-apis/index-document.md

 - `<index>` represents the name of the index to which the document will be added.
 - `<_id>` represents the unique identifier of the document.

-## Adding a sample index and documents to use the HTTP methods
+## Adding a sample index

+Sample data can be added to the index with curl commands in the terminal, or through the API.

-To test the Document APIs, add a document by following these steps:
+To test the Document APIs, add a document by following the steps:
 1. Open OpenSearch Dashboards.
-2. Navigate to the hamburger menu.
+2. Navigate to the actions menu.
 3. In the **Management** section, choose **Dev Tools**.
 4. Enter a command, and then select the green triangle play button to send the request.
 The following are some example commands.